 Two well-kept historic buildings, the Union Hotel (1840) and the original Post Office (1842), stand at the main intersection of Normandale Road and Main Street.
 They are this tiny village’s top attraction.

-Another fun things to do in Normandale is to take the trail from Mill Street leading you to a small secluded beach.
+Another fun thing to do in Normandale is to take the trail from Mill Street leading you to a small secluded beach.
 The views of Lake Erie are worth coming to Normandale.
 It is also the only dog-friendly beach in the area.
 That was the initial reason for seeking out Normandale, only to be pleasantly surprised to find a whole lot more.

 Amazingly, there are two restaurants in Normandale.
-The long-standing General Store, known for its burgers and ice cream and Tacos ‘n’ Tequila, authentic Mexican food.
+The long-standing General Store is known for its burgers and ice cream and Tacos ‘n’ Tequila, which is authentic Mexican food.
 As soon as I saw the instagrammable outdoor terrace with Papel Picado, Mexican folk art, strung overhead I was sold.

 This family-run business also includes the adjacent Normandale Century Inn, which was just opened by a newly immigrated Mexican family.
-We sipped on some tequila cocktails with homemade nacho chips before we heading out to our last and final stop.
+We sipped on some tequila cocktails with homemade nacho chips before we headed out to our last and final stop.

 Long Point is comprised of over 26,000 hectares of a protected coastal ecosystem.
 Designated as a Biosphere Reserve by UNESCO in 1986 it’s home to: